-Payment should be calculated on the basis of the employee's "normal working hours" so would include unsocial hours but would not normally include overtime unless the employee is entitled to it under their contract of employment i.e. if the employer must provide overtime and the employee must work it.
+Payment should be calculated on the basis of the colleague's "normal working hours" so would include unsocial hours but would not normally include overtime unless the colleague is entitled to it under their contract of employment i.e. if the employer must provide overtime and the colleague must work it.
 This would include any contractual payments for that period.